be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 #> bin/rake assets:precompile  0,16s user 0,07s system 28% cpu 0,807 total
 {% endhighlight %}

-Second run was a no-op (and thus fast!).
-But this trick doesn't work on Heroku, because build server always starts from scratch.
+The second run was a no-op (and thus fast!).
+But this trick doesn't work with Heroku, because build server always starts from scratch.
 Full precompilation and S3 sync will take place **every time**, even if there were no asset changes.
 And it hurts!

 #### Nuance 2.
 Migrations

 If you use an SQL database, you need to run migrations from time to time.
-Heroku doesn't automate this, you have to run `heroku run rake db:migrate` by youself.
+Heroku doesn't automate this, you have to execute `heroku run rake db:migrate` by youself.
 **However**, you can run this command only **after** deployment, when appropriate files in `db/migrate` directory are in place.
-There's a possibility that just deployed Ruby code refers to a non-existent database attribute (the migration hasn't been run yet), and user is going to get a HTTP error 500.
+There's a possibility that just deployed Ruby code refers to a non-existent database attribute (the appropriate migration hasn't been run yet), and an unlucky user gets "500 Internal Error".

 To mitigate this problem Heroku suggests to go into maintenance mode before deploying.
 The full deployment script will look like this: